Military history of Canada: Commemoration

 The war's impact led to the construction of war memorials in Canada.
 The Canadian National War Memorial was unveiled in 1939 and has since been used to honour Canadian war dead for other conflicts.
 There are also eight memorials in France and Belgium to honour Canada's war dead from the war, like the Canadian National Vimy Memorial.

 Distinct memorials honour the contributions of Newfoundland soldiers, then a separate British dominion.
 The largest Newfoundland memorials include the Beaumont-Hamel Newfoundland Memorial in France and the Newfoundland National War Memorial in St. John's.

 Interwar period

-After the First World War, the Canadian Expeditionary Force dissolved, and its lineage perpetuated through the Canadian militia.
+After the First World War, the Canadian Expeditionary Force was dissolved, with honours earned by its battalions perpetuated by Canadian militia units.
 In 1921, the Active Militia was restructured, forming the Permanent Active Militia from Permanent Force, and the Non-Permanent Active Militia from its reserve component.
 The National Defence Act of 1922 consolidated the Department of Militia and Defence with Air and Naval Services under the Department of National Defence.

 The greater degree of autonomy Canada saw after the First World War, coupled with public reluctance to participate in further imperial conflicts, led the Canadian government to refuse a British request for military aid during the 1922 Chanak Crisis.